HackerJ-Creator/RL78-RFD-EES/README.md

        Absent this capability, inconsistent and weak data caused by asychronous reset during a write command cannot be detected.
 This capability was provided for all (Std/T01, Tiny/T02, Pico/T04) RL78 FDL libraries.

+Note - RFD for G23 API functions for Write/Erase do not provide bounds checking on function arguments.
+Incorrect
+       data passed to these functions could have side effects that impact the integrity of the contents of the data-flash.